 Eye drops called artificial tears are similar to your own tears; they lubricate the eyes and help maintain moisture.
 Artificial tears are available without a prescription.
 There are many brands on the market, so you may want to try several to find the one you like best.

 Preservative-free eye drops are available if you are sensitive to the preservatives in artificial tears.
 If you need to use artificial tears more than every two hours, preservative-free brands may be better for you.

 You can use the tears as often as necessary - once or twice a day to several times an hour.

 Conserving your eyes' own tears is another approach to keeping the eyes moist.

-Tears drain out of the eye through a small channel into the nose which is why your nose runs when you cry.
+Tears drain out of the eye through a small channel into the nose, which is why your nose runs when you cry.
 Your ophthalmologist may close these channels either temporarily or permanently.
 The closure conserves your own tears and makes artificial tears last longer.

 Tears evaporate like any other liquid.
 You can take steps to prevent evaporation.
 In winter when indoor heat is on, a humidifier adds moisture to dry air.
-Wrap around glasses reduce the drying effect of the wind.
+Wrap around glasses reduces the drying effect of the wind.